The Deligne-Mumford operad as a trivialization of the circle action: Operads and topology

 \subsubsection{The operad of labeled rooted trees}

-We describe first an important operad based on trees.
-The heuristic idea is the following: an operation with $n$ inputs is represented by a rooted tree with $n$ distinguished leaves labeled by the set $\{1,\dots,n\}$, \emph{up to isomorphism}.
+We first need to describe an important operad based on the following heuristic idea: an operation with $n$ inputs is represented by a rooted tree with $n$ distinguished leaves labeled by the set $\{1,\dots,n\}$, \emph{up to isomorphism}.
 Composition of operations is represented by grafting such trees one upon another.
-The implementation of this idea is slightly delicate because of the need to keep track of the action of the symmetric groups on labelings.

 A {\sl graph with half-edges} is a graph $\Gamma$ with a set of vertices $\t{Vert}_\Gamma$, a set of oriented edges $\t{Edge}_\Gamma$ each having one tail and one head vertex, and an additional set of oriented half-edges $\t{Half}_\Gamma$ with only one end (either head or tail).
 We denote $\t{Half}^+_\Gamma$ the set of incoming half-edges.
 We denote $\bar \Gamma$ the oriented graph of full edges.
-We say that a graph with half-edges $\Gamma$ is a \emph{tree of operations} if $\Gamma$ is a planar tree, $\bar\Gamma$ is a (planar) rooted tree and $\Gamma$ has exactly one outgoing half-edge which is attached to the root of $\bar \Gamma$.
-The planar structure of $\Gamma$ is understood to be part of the data.
+We say that a graph with half-edges $\Gamma$ is a \emph{tree of operations} if $\bar\Gamma$ is a rooted tree and $\Gamma$ has exactly one outgoing half-edge which is attached to the root of $\bar \Gamma$.
 This definition allows for an arbitrary number (including $0$) of incoming half-edges for $\Gamma$, it allows for some (or all) of the leaves of $\bar\Gamma$ to have no incoming half-edge attached to them, and it allows for the incoming half-edges of $\Gamma$ to be attached at any vertex of $\bar\Gamma$.
+Each interior vertex of $\bar\Gamma$ has a unique outgoing edge attached to it.
 See Figure~\ref{fig:tree}.
-Note that each interior vertex of $\bar\Gamma$ has a unique outgoing edge attached to it.
-In addition to the above, we introduce the \emph{trivial tree} $|$, consisting of a unique edge and no vertex.
+In addition to the above, we also introduce the \emph{trivial tree} $|$ consisting of a unique edge and no vertex.
+We do not consider our trees of operations as being endowed with a planar structure.